 \begin{theorem} Let $M$ be a compact, orientable, hyperbolizable $3$-manifold with incompressible boundary.
 Then the space ${\rm SH}(\pi_1(M))$ is locally connected. \end{theorem}

-Even when $M$ is such that ${\rm AH}(\pi_1(M))$ is locally connected, the space ${\rm AH}(\pi_1(M))$ may have so called self-bumping points, see \cite{mcm} and \cite{brombholt}.
+Even when $M$ is such that ${\rm AH}(\pi_1(M))$ is locally connected, the space ${\rm AH}(\pi_1(M))$ may have so-called self-bumping points, see for instance \cite{mcm}, \cite{brombholt} and \cite{ohshika-div}.
 We will see that this kind of phenomenon does not appear in ${\rm SH}(\pi_1(M))$.